Remembering Black Loyalists (Gr. 5)

 This program is especially relevant during African Heritage Month, February.

 Students follow the footsteps of Black Loyalists as they make the epic journey from slavery to freedom.
-The program begins with a survey of the origins of the Black Loyalists, their experience of slavery, and their arrival in Nova Scotia.
-Students are then divided into small groups to examine real artefacts and draw conclusions about the daily life of Black Loyalists in the late 1700s.
+The program begins with an introduction to the Black Loyalists and their arrival in Nova Scotia through the eyes of one young girl, Rose Fortune.
+Students then act as archaeologists to uncovering real artefacts and draw conclusions about the daily life of Black Loyalists in the late 1700s.
+Students then create a paper quilt panel representing the journey of the Black Loyalists to Nova Scotia.

 Curriculum Outcome Links